decant09/reiki/README.md

 The project board can viewed [here](https://github.com/users/decant09/projects/8/views/1) on the GitHub Projects Page.
 #### Wireframes
-Wireframes were created for the website layout.
+Wireframes were created for the website layout including mobile wireframes for pages that have a significantly different layout to the desktop version.

+Some slight layout differences exist between the finished website and the wireframes.
+For example the biography & review pages on the finished site do not have images.

+The blog wireframes were created although in the end this feature does not exist on the finished website.
 <details>
 <summary>Landing Page</summary>
 <img src="media/readme/wireframes/landing_page.png">